Proportional Fairness in Federated Learning: Additional Experiments

 \subsection{Detailed results}

 In \Cref{tab:combinedwithterm}, we report different statistics across clients, for all the algorithms and datasets we study in this work.
 These statistical quantities include: \begin{itemize} \item The mean of test accuracies of all clients; \item The standard deviation of client accuracies; \item The worst test accuracy among the clients; \item The mean of test accuracies across the worst 10\% clients; \item The best test accuracy among the clients. \item The mean of test accuracies across the best 10\% clients. \end{itemize} For each algorithm we take three different runs and report the mean and standard deviation of different statistical indices.
-In all the experiments we have used 64 as the default batch size. \Cref{tab:combinedwithterm} shows that PropFair is consistently advantageous across various datasets over the state-of-the-art algorithms.
+In all the experiments we have used 64 as the default batch size. \Cref{tab:combinedwithterm} shows that PropFair is comparable with state-of-the-art algorithms across various datasets.